rollins-cms/mat310-spr20/sprint1/sprint1.md

 * Teams
 * Sprint Duration: Wed.
 Jan 29 - Wed.
 Feb.
 12
 * Quiz date/time: Wed.
 Feb.
 12th at the beginning of class
-* Requirements due: Mon.
+* Requirements due:
+    * Problem set on Mon.
 Feb.
 10th at the end of class
+    * Regular Expressions lab writeup on Wed.
+Feb.
+12th at the start of class.

 # Rationale:
 Sprint 1 will show us how simple computational machines can work.
 We will need some formal tools to help us logically approach basic computational principles: regular expressions, regular languages, and finite automata.
 Our goal is to be able to be able to take a special subclass of languages (called regular languages) and understand how a computer could recognize and programatically work with them.
 We'll also play around with what programmers call "regular expressions" which are (related but) different from the formal language descriptors.